Cuba Hunkers Down as a US Oil Blockade Brings a Humanitarian Crisis

 Emergency Measures

-The government has announced power generation will depend on a number of factors including local oil and gas production, a Chinese backed alternative energy program which added nearly 1000 megawatts in solar power last year, and efforts to import oil which he said was Cuba’s sovereign right.
+The government has announced that power generation will depend on a number of factors, including local oil and gas production, a Chinese-backed alternative energy program that added nearly 1000 megawatts in solar power last year, and efforts to import oil which the president said is Cuba’s sovereign right.
 Scarce fuel will go to keep essential services running and to priority economic sectors such as agriculture and exports.
-Diesel fuel was taken off the market and gasoline went on sale only for dollars through an online reservation platform with a maximum purchase of 20 liters (around 5 gallons) a turn.
+Diesel fuel was taken off the market and gasoline went on sale only for dollars through an online reservation platform with a maximum purchase of 20 liters (around five gallons) a turn.

 While reforms have led to a less centralized and more diverse economy in the Communist led country, key sectors such as fuel imports and distribution are managed mainly from the top down by the state.
 Much less fuel is being allocated to the provinces and municipalities which were tasked with coming up with alternatives.
 Municipalities have reported baking bread and cooking stew outside using coal and firewood and using animal traction for everything from garbage collection to plowing fields and moving people about.